History of Castlemartyr Resort Cork

 Nestled amid Cork’s woodlands, Castlemartyr (Baile na Martra) is a destination richly steeped in Emerald Isle history and tradition.

-The castle from which the village of Castlemartyr takes its name was first built in 1210 by The Knights Templar, who were one of the most famous of the Christian military orders under the leadership of Richard Earl de Clare, more commonly known as Strongbow.
+The castle from which the village of Castlemartyr takes its name was first built in 1210 by The Knights Templar, who was one of the most famous of the Christian military orders under the leadership of Richard Earl de Clare, more commonly known as Strongbow.

 In the centuries that followed, the lands changed hands many times, among its owners were Sir Walter Raleigh and Richard Boyle, the first Earl of Cork.
 It was under Boyle’s stewardship that the construction of the magnificent Manor House took place in the 17th century.
-Painstakingly restored to its original grandeur, the Manor House now forms the centerpiece of the Castlemartyr Resort.
+Painstakingly restored to its original grandeur, the Manor House now forms the centrepiece of the Castlemartyr Resort.

-Other historical features include the unique Templar Cross, which composes the centerpiece of the Castlemartyr’s Golf Club coat of arms.
+Other historical features include the unique Templar Cross, which composes the centrepiece of the Castlemartyr’s Golf Club coat of arms.
 Following a rebellion in 1578, the Earl of Desmond James Fitzgerald had his estates forfeited to the Crown and awarded to Sir Walter Raleigh.

-The Tomb of the third Earl of Cork can be found on the Estate.
+The Tomb of the Third Earl of Cork can be found on the Estate.